Relationship and Communication Counselling

 We all have what it takes to develop interesting, productive and highly beneficial relationships with others through the way we communicate.
 All it takes is learning the skills and developing the tools that will help us get there!

-Whether you have experienced previous hurts or rejections, or been raised in an uncaring or hostile environment which has produced fear or rejection or caused you to anticipate hurt, you can let go of unuseful defense mechanisms and relate in a mature and productive way again.
+Whether you have experienced previous hurts or rejections, or been raised in an uncaring or hostile environment which has produced fear or rejection or caused you to anticipate hurt, you can let go of unuseful defence mechanisms and relate in a mature and productive way again.

 Relationship and Communications counsellors can assist people to unlock the keys to successful relationships and enjoy their lives again.

-Course Outline:
+Course Aims

 To develop an understanding of the role that communication plays in establishing, building, maintaining and ending relationships.